Where The Locals Go In Warsaw

 Kick up a Polish Storm!

-“I actually feel it is unfair to promote this tiny place here as it is meant to be small and ‘off’ but I just can’t do without it,” admits local Magda.
-Neighborhood bar Bar Wieczorny is supposedly a place where locals go to have a last drink before going to bed.
-In theory, at least: they’re well known for their “Polish Storm” (a cocktail with 7 different types of alcohol!) and “Surprise Me”, where you just name a single drink or ingredient and let the barmen do their magic.
-These “last drinks” are guaranteed to be legendary!
+Neighbourhood hangout Bar Wieczorny is a place where locals go to have a last drink before heading home for the night — in theory, at least.
+Polish local Magda Przedmojska admits, “I actually feel it is unfair to promote this tiny place here as it is meant to be small and ‘off’, but I just can’t do without it.”
+The creative establishment is known for its “Polish Storm” (a cocktail with 7 different types of alcohol!) and its “Surprise Me” option, where patrons simply name a single drink or ingredient and let the barmen do their magic.

 David Bowie in an underrated district

-Żoliborz is just 15 minutes away by tram from the city centre, but that seems to be enough to scare away most of Warsaw’s visitors.
-Not you, though.
-This area is not cool just because of this huge crowdfunded David Bowie mural that’s been around since January 2016; the reconstructed district is pleasant to go for a walk around as a whole and has a few noteworthy cafes we’ll leave it to you to discover.
+A testament to the emerging street art scene in Poland, Żoliborz is just 15 minutes away by tram from the city centre.
+This area is home to a huge, crowd-funded David Bowie mural that’s been around since January 2016, frequently photographed by locals and visitors alike.
+The reconstructed district is also a pleasant place to go for a bike ride or a relaxed walk outside, especially when the sun gods are smiling down upon us. Żoliborz has a few noteworthy cafes — we’ll leave them to you to discover.

 Have lunch with the locals

-“Milk bars” are very popular in Warsaw for lunch and have been so since Communist times: they offer traditional Polish food for affordable prices at a no-frills environment.
-Bar Bambino strikes a good balance between authenticity and modernity: their prices aren’t dirt-cheap as they’re often elsewhere, but the super-central location and the amazing food (try the pierogi, especially the sweet “leniwe” ones with cinnamon) more than make up for it.
+“Milk bars” are very popular at lunchtime in Warsaw and have been so since Communist times; they offer traditional Polish food at affordable prices in a no-frills environment.
+Bar Bambino strikes a good balance between authenticity and modernity — its prices are a bit higher than at other establishments, but the central location and delicious food more than make up for it!
+We recommend trying the pierogi, especially the sweet “leniwe” version with cinnamon.

 The “skinniest” house in the world